-Guidance for contingency planning and operation of a waste management sub-group in a major incident may be found at Scientific, Technical and Operational Advice Note STOp 1/2009.
+Guidance for contingency planning and operation of a waste management sub-group in a major incident may be found in current Scientific, Technical and Operational Advice Note.
+Link in Appendix 5A

 8.3 Duty of Care

 Wherever possible, spilled oil should be recovered for recycling and re-use.
 However, any shoreline clean-up operation is likely to result in amounts of oily waste far in excess of the original oil on the shoreline.